smartcontractkit/crec-sdk/README.md

 # Chainlink Runtime Environment Client Library (CRELib)

-CRELib is a client library for the Chainlink Runtime Environment (CRE), designed to facilitate the development of services that interact with onchain data and services.
+CRELib is a client library for the Chainlink Runtime Environment (CRE), designed to facilitate the development of applications that interact with onchain data and services.

 ## Overview